Rajan Sawhney: Political career

+She was elected in the 2019 Alberta general election to represent the electoral district of Calgary-North East in the 30th Alberta Legislature as a member of the United Conservative Party.

 Minister of Community and Social Services

-Homelessness and the COVID-19 pandemic

-As Minister of Community and Social Services during the COVID-19 pandemic, Sawhney introduced a number of measures and funding initiatives to support vulnerable Albertans and community organizations.
+On April 30, 2019, she was appointed to be the Minister of Community & Social Services in the Executive Council of Alberta.
+Sawhney introduced a number of measures and funding initiatives to support vulnerable Albertans and community organizations.
 This included homelessness and shelters, food banks, charities, non-profits, and many others.
-Sawhney also introduced the Critical Workers Benefit, a one-time, $1,200 payment as an extra support to vulnerable communities affected by COVID, which was also provided in public healthcare, social services, and education sectors.
+Sawhney also introduced the Critical Workers Benefit, a one-time, $1,200 payment as an extra support to vulnerable communities affected by COVID-19 pandemic, which was also provided in public healthcare, social services, and education sectors.

 Minister of Transportation

-In June 2021 Sawhney was appointed Minister of Transportation in a large cabinet shuffle.
+In June 2021, Sawhney was appointed Minister of Transportation in a large cabinet shuffle.
 Sawhney held this position until she stepped down in June 2022 to run for the United Conservative Party leadership.

 As Minister of Transportation, Sawhney oversaw a number of major construction projects.
 These included the opening of the remainder of the Southwest Calgary Ring Road to traffic on October 2, 2021; completion of Northeast Stoney Trail widening in July 2021; and the start of construction on the Springbank Off-Stream Reservoir (SR1) project in February 2022.
-SR1 is a 3,700 acre dry reservoir that, together with the Glenmore Reservoir, will protect Calgary and Southern Alberta from future major flooding events.
+SR1 is a 3,700-acre dry reservoir that, together with the Glenmore Reservoir, will protect Calgary and Southern Alberta from future major flooding events.

-Traffic Safety Amendment Act

 In March 2022, Sawhney introduced the Traffic Safety Amendment Act, which was passed by the Alberta Legislature on March 30, 2022.
 The Act responds to calls from Albertans and sector workers for improved safety protections for roadside workers, including snowplow operators and highway maintenance workers.

-Photo Radar Policy Change

-In another safety-related initiative, the ministries of Justice and Transportation released changes to how photo radar is used by Albertan municipalities, responding to public sentiment that automated traffic enforcement was being used as a “cash cow.”
-On November 30, 2021, Sawhney stated that the “changes respond to public concerns requesting the elimination of ‘fishing holes’ or speed traps, while maintaining high levels of safety standards.”
+In another safety-related initiative, the ministries of Justice and Transportation released changes to how photo radar is used by Alberta municipalities, responding to public sentiment that automated traffic enforcement was being used as a "cash cow."
+On November 30, 2021, Sawhney stated that the "changes respond to public concerns requesting the elimination of 'fishing holes' or speed traps, while maintaining high levels of safety standards."

-Driving Back to Work Grant

 Based on 2019 data, it has been estimated that Alberta will experience a shortage of approximately 3,600 commercial truck drivers in 2023.
 To help address this potential shortfall, the Government of Alberta, through Transportation, introduced the Driving Back to Work Grant in November 2020 to provide financial support for Albertans to conduct Mandatory Entry Level Training.
 Budget 2022-23 provided additional funding for the Driving Back to Work Grant program.